VoltaMission VoltaMission ← Back to home

 When a broker is the better choice

-A sourcing broker is genuinely the better fit when you need a known, in-catalog part sourced quickly, the supplier landscape is well understood, and you can accept a markup for the convenience.
+A sourcing broker is genuinely the better fit when you need a known, in-catalog cell sourced quickly, the supplier landscape is well understood, and you don't need independent technical vetting.
 In that case the value is speed and access, not technical qualification — and that is exactly what a broker is built for.
-VoltaMission is for everything else: the parts where a wrong supplier is expensive and the risk lives in the engineering, not the transaction.
+VoltaMission is for everything else: the cells and BMS where a wrong supplier is expensive and the risk lives in the engineering, not the transaction.

 Frequently asked questions